Jerry Leiber and Mike Stoller: 1950s

 In 1955, Leiber and Stoller produced a recording of their song "Black Denim Trousers and Motorcycle Boots" with a white vocal group, the Cheers.
-Soon after, the song was recorded by Édith Piaf in a French translation titled, "L'Homme à la Moto".
+Soon after, the song was recorded by Édith Piaf in a French translation titled "L'Homme à la Moto".
 The European royalties from another Cheers record, "Bazoom (I Need Your Lovin')", funded a 1956 trip to Europe for Stoller and his first wife, Meryl, on which they met Piaf.
 Their return to New York was aboard the ill-fated SS Andrea Doria, which was rammed and sunk by the Swedish liner MS Stockholm.
 The Stollers had to finish the journey to New York aboard another ship, the Cape Ann.
 After their rescue, Leiber greeted Stoller at the dock with the news that "Hound Dog" had become a hit for Elvis Presley.
 Stoller's reply was, "Elvis who?"
-They would go on to write more hits for Presley, including the title songs for three of his movies—Loving You, Jailhouse Rock, and King Creole—as well as the rock and roll Christmas song, "Santa Claus Is Back in Town", for Presley's first Christmas album.
+They went on to write more hits for Presley, including the title songs for three of his movies—Loving You, Jailhouse Rock, and King Creole—as well as the rock and roll Christmas song "Santa Claus Is Back in Town" for Presley's first Christmas album.

-On March 9, 1958, Leiber and Stoller appeared together on the TV panel quiz show What's My Line? as rock and roll composers of "Hounddog", "Jailhouse Rock" and "Don't".
+On March 9, 1958, Leiber and Stoller appeared together on the TV panel quiz show What's My Line? as rock and roll composers of "Hound Dog", "Jailhouse Rock" and "Don't".
 They were not household names and did not appear as celebrity mystery guests (a regular feature of the show) but as ordinary people with an unusual “line” of work.
 They even signed in under their own names, as the producers apparently were certain that the panel would not know who they were.